 Ustekinumab may increase your risk of getting some forms of cancer (eg, non-melanoma skin cancer).
 This is more likely to occur if you are over 60 years of age or if you are receiving PUVA therapy (psoralen and ultraviolet A treatment) or medicines that weaken the immune system (eg, steroids) in the past.
 Talk to your doctor about this risk if you have concerns.

 ustekinumab may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving the medicine.

 Check with your doctor if you have headache, seizures, confusion, blurred vision or other visual problems.
 These may be symptoms of a rare and serious condition called reversible posterior leukoencephalopathy syndrome (RPLS).

 The needle cover of the prefilled syringe contains dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
 Tell your doctor if you have a latex allergy before you start receiving ustekinumab.

-While you are being treated with ustekinumab, and after you stop treatment with it, do not have any immunizations (especially live vaccinations) without your doctor's approval.
+While you are being treated with ustekinumab, and after you stop treatment with it, do not have any immunizations (especially live vaccines) without your doctor's approval.
 Ustekinumab may lower your body's resistance and there is a chance you might get the infection the immunization is meant to prevent.
 In addition, the other persons living in your household should not take oral polio vaccine since there is a chance they could pass the polio virus on to you.
 Also avoid persons who have recently taken oral polio vaccine.
 Do not get close to them or stay in the same room with them for very long.
 If you cannot take these precautions, you should consider wearing a protective mask that covers the nose and mouth.
 Tell your doctor if you have received BCG vaccine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.